-Q. Is COVID-19 vaccination safe and effective in pregnant women?
+Q. Is COVID-19 vaccination safe and effective for pregnant women and their babies?

 Therefore, the JCVI advises that it is preferable for the Pfizer-BioNTech or Moderna mRNA vaccines to be offered to pregnant women in the UK, where available.

-The large clinical trials which showed that COVID-19 vaccines are safe and effective did not include pregnant women.
+The initial clinical trials which showed that COVID-19 vaccines are safe and effective did not include pregnant women.
 As the COVID-19 vaccines were not tested in pregnant women, we cannot say for sure that they work as well in pregnant women as they do in other adults.
-However, there is no reason to think that the vaccines will not protect pregnant women effectively against COVID-19.
-Similarly, there is no reason to think that the vaccine is effective in pregnancy.
+However, more recent studies showed that pregnant women who had the vaccine made antibodies against COVID-19, suggesting that the vaccine is effective in pregnancy.
 Recent studies also showed that pregnant and non-pregnant women had similar mild side-effects from vaccination.

 COVID-19 vaccines do not contain ingredients that are known to be harmful to pregnant women or to a developing baby.
 Studies of the vaccines in animals to look at the effects on pregnancy have shown no evidence that the vaccine causes harm to the pregnancy or to fertility.